AnatoliyNBulyga/graphql-api/README.md

 ## How to run

-1. Clone the repo & run `yarn install` to download all the dependencies
+1. Clone the repo & run `yarn install` to download all the dependencies.

-2. Add .env file to the root of project
+2. Add .env file to the root of the project.

-3. Run `yarn seed` (Optional, to add a test Admin user)
+3. Run `yarn seed` (Optional, to add a test Admin user).

-4. Run `yarn dev`
+4. Run `yarn dev`.

 ## Test url after runnig the server